 Did you know that Perth is famous for being the most isolated city in the World?
 It is surrounded by nature.

 The best time to visit Perth is during the spring season which is in the months between September and November.
-To explore only the Perth city, I think around 2 to 3 days is sufficient.
-But one needs more number of days to explore the places around Perth city.
-The actual nature and its beauty are outside of the city.
+Even though there are many things to do in Perth, I think you need around 2 to 3 days to explore the city.
+But you need more number of days to explore the places around the Perth city which are the most beautiful places and the true beauty are outside of the city.

 Perth has the fourth busiest airport in the country.
 It has an International airport and is very close to South East Asia.
 The cheapest flight is from South East Asia when compared to Sydney.